 “Hellooo!
 It’s Gabby, I just ordered you on Uber,” a young woman with a strong American accent said down the line.
 “We’re actually back at the international airport.
 Can you come and get us?”

 “No worries!”
 I replied.
-“I’ll get you from the pick up bay.
+“I’ll get you from the pick-up bay.
 What are you wearing?”

 “Wouldn’t you like to know? hahaha” replied Gabby jokingly.
 “Denim jacket, white hat”

 Gabby the American had discovered a loophole in Uber’s almost flawless system.
 The drivers on the Uber X platform are not permitted to pick up passengers from the airport.
-The taxi industry have the place on lockdown.
+The taxi industry has the place on lockdown.
 It is the one place in Sydney passengers are forced to take a taxi.
 Gabby bypassed the system with ease by simply placing her pickup beacon just outside the airport and then calling me to tell me exactly where she was.
 Brilliant in its simplicity.

 I felt like James Bond as I drove back into the airport.
 I even removed my phone holder from the windscreen and placed it into the glove box just in case a taxi driver suspected I was an infidel.
 Radio off, I snaked my way through the congested airport traffic and deep into enemy territory on my first ever reconnaissance mission.
 Mission Name: FIND THE AMERICANS!